 According to these rules and default constants, an announce will propagate throughout the network in a predictable way.

-In an example network utilising the default constants, and with an average link distance of Lavg = 15 kilometers, an announce will be able to propagate outwards to a radius of 180 kilometers in 34 minutes, and a maximum announce radius of 270 kilometers in approximately 3 days.
+As an example, in a network based only on radio transceivers with an average link distance of 15 kilometers, an announce will be able to propagate outwards over 12 hops, to a radius of 180 kilometers, in approximately 20 minutes.